New York man arrested for threatening congressman who voted for infrastructure package

 Gasper, of Lake Ronkonkoma, was arrested on a charge of aggravated second-degree harassment.
 It wasn’t clear whether he had an attorney who could comment on the charge.
 There was no answer at a phone listing for Gasper.

+Nassau County Police Commissioner Patrick Ryder said his department has “zero tolerance for this type of behavior.”

+“In the world that we’re living in today, the climate that is out there, these threats we take very seriously,” Ryder said at a news conference Friday.

-Garbarino, who was elected in 2020 after longtime congressional member Peter King announced his retirement, was one of 13 Republicans who voted for the infrastructure package Nov.
+Garbarino, who was elected in 2020 after longtime U.S. Rep. Peter King announced his retirement, was one of 13 Republicans who voted for the infrastructure package Nov.
 5.

 The 13 defectors have been attacked by fellow Republicans, including former President Donald Trump, over their vote.
 Republican leaders have been largely silent on the attacks.